 Science and Conservation of Fish Aggregations (SCRFA)

-We work through participation in the scientific, conservation and resource management communities, producing a diverse range of printed and visual materials, participation in workshops, international meetings, committees and other relevant forums.
-SCRFA has a Board of 6 Directors based in Hong Kong, Australia, USA, Italy and US Virgin Islands.
-It has a distribution list of over 300 biologists, conservationists, fishery managers, educators, fishers and communicators.
+SCRFA participates in scientific, conservation and resource management communities, producing a diverse range of printed and visual materials, participation in workshops, international meetings, committees and other relevant forums.
+SCRFA has five Board Directors based in Hong Kong, Australia, Seychelles, Mexico, and US Virgin Islands.